 I’m a HUGE theatre enthusiast!
 We’ve had season tickets to several local Seattle theatres throughout the years and we try to attend as many Seattle Children’s Theatre performances as we can with our kids.

-We ended up seeing American Mariachi at the South Coast Repertory.
+We ended up seeing American Mariachi at the South Coast Repertory, a cool live entertainment venue.

 The basic premise is a girl and her outspoken cousin defy tradition and create their own mariachi band as a loving gesture for a mother who is slowly fading away.